tmkaplan94/Elucidate/README.md

 HOW TO PLAY!
 1) W,A,S,D to move your character
 2) Try to identify where all the enemies (AIs) are and kill them
 3) Use different weapons to kill your way through the arena!
+Each bullet will illuminate the surrounding in its trajectory.

 HAVE FUN!